ROCm/rocprofiler/doc/rocprof_tool.md

   -o <output file> - output CSV file [<input file base>.csv] -d <data directory> - directory where profiler store profiling data including traces [/tmp]
-      The data directory is renoving autonatically if the directory is matching the temporary one, which is the default.
+      The data directory is removed automatically if the directory is matching the temporary one, which is the default.
   -t <temporary directory> - to change the temporary directory [/tmp]
       By changing the temporary directory you can prevent removing the profiling data from /tmp or enable removing from not '/tmp' directory.

-  --basenames <on|off> - to turn on/off truncating of the kernel full function names till the base ones [off] --timestamp <on|off> - to turn on/off the kernel disoatches timestamps, dispatch/begin/end/complete [off] --ctx-wait <on|off> - to wait for outstanding contexts on profiler exit [on] --ctx-limit <max number> - maximum number of outstanding contexts [0 - unlimited] --heartbeat <rate sec> - to print progress heartbeats [0 - disabled]
+  --basenames <on|off> - to turn on/off truncating of the kernel full function names till the base ones [off] --timestamp <on|off> - to turn on/off the kernel dispatches timestamps, dispatch/begin/end/complete [off] --ctx-wait <on|off> - to wait for outstanding contexts on profiler exit [on] --ctx-limit <max number> - maximum number of outstanding contexts [0 - unlimited] --heartbeat <rate sec> - to print progress heartbeats [0 - disabled]